Guthman/ETHDam2025/self-promise/README.md

 For more information, refer to the [Oasis Sapphire documentation](https://docs.oasis.io/dapp/sapphire/).

 ## Changelog

+### v0.1.3
+- Added minimal versions of contracts (`MinimalPromiseKeeper.sol` and `MinimalPromiseDeposit.sol`) to reduce gas usage
+- Created `test_minimal_demo.py` for testing the minimal contracts
+- Added `TODO_GAS_OPTIMIZATION.md` with planned gas optimization tasks
+- Updated README with information about the minimal contracts and gas optimization plan

 ### v0.1.2
 - Optimized gas limits for all contract operations to prevent out-of-gas errors